60x100 Barndominium Plans: House, Shop & Garage Layout Ideas

 - Home businesses

-A 3,000 sq ft house with a 3,000 sq ft shop gives you serious flexibility without making the living area feel too small.
+A 3,000 sq ft house with a 3,000 sq ft shop gives you serious flexibility without making the living area feel too small or the shop feel like an afterthought.

 This layout is ideal for homeowners who want a comfortable family home but need even more shop and garage space.
 A 2,500 sq ft living area can still support 3 or 4 bedrooms, open living, a pantry, laundry, mudroom, and covered porch access.